navuxneeth/SmolCam/README.md

 -   **`ImageViewerActivity.kt` & `FullscreenImageAdapter.kt`**
     These classes handle the fullscreen image viewing experience.
 The activity sets up a `ViewPager2` to allow swiping between images.
 The adapter populates the `ViewPager2` with `PhotoView` instances, which provides the pinch-to-zoom and pan functionality automatically.

+-   **`SettingsActivity.kt`**
+    This class manages the settings screen, allowing the user to switch between themes and access external links.
+It also handles the logic for recreating the activity when the theme is changed.

+-   **`ThemeHelper.kt`**
+    A helper object that manages theme-related logic, such as applying the selected theme to an activity and saving the user's preference to `SharedPreferences`.

 ## Credits